gongqilin/API/my_application/edit_application.md

         <td>If you have entered an invalid URL for the Web Site.</td>
     </tr>
     <tr>
-        <td>ApplicationApplication Logo should have a valid URL or should be left blank</td>
+        <td>Application Logo should have a valid URL or should be left blank</td>
         <td>If you have entered an invalid URL for the Application Logo URL.</td>
     </tr>
     <tr>